Sports Endocrine and Metabolism

 Once completed, we use your resting metabolic rate calories to provide a foundation for your calories burned during a day.
-We then add calories burned during activities of daily living (ADLs) and exercise calories to get a total calorie expenditure for the day.
+We then add calories burned during activities of daily living and exercise calories to get a total calorie expenditure for the day.

 DEXA Body Composition-Bone Density Scan

 DEXA stands for Dual-energy X-ray Absorptiometry.
 This painless, non-invasive procedure scans your body as you lie on a table and only requires a few specific pre-test conditions to ensure the highest accuracy and repeatability of subsequent testing.

-The DEXA Body Composition Scan takes about 30 minutes and is commonly used to measure bone mineral density for detecting low bone density or osteoporosis.
-It is also the current gold standard of estimating body composition or body fat percentage.
+The DEXA Body Composition and Bone Density Scans take about 30 minutes and are commonly used to measure bone mineral density for detecting low bone density or osteoporosis.
+It is also the gold standard of estimating body composition, including your muscle mass and body fat percentage.

 Download the Pre-Test Instructions to prepare for your DEXA Body Composition Scan.